Percy Tau goal drought a concern for Bafana Bafana? | Goal.com

 Tau started upfront alongside Charles De Ketelaere as the Blauw-Zwart extended their unbeaten run in the Belgian top-tier to 14 matches, but was hauled off at half-time.

-The last time the South African found the back of the net was in a league encounter was in Brugge's 3-0 over Mechelen on December 12, and has not scored 17 matches across all competitions, extending his goals drought to 78 days.
+The last time the South African found the back of the net was in a league encounter, a 3-0 win over Mechelen back on December 12, and has not scored 17 matches across all competitions, extending his goals drought to 78 days.

 Although he only featured in eight of those, he was an unused substitute in six and missed the other three.